score-json/json/TSF/trustable/no-json-faults/NJF-12.md

 normative: true
 ---

-The service decodes UTF-8 data.
+The service provided by the nlohmann/json library decodes UTF-8 data.